adewes/zilpzalp/docs/src/en/protocols/paper-based.md

 To document the visit of a location to operators, users simply give them a random QR code.
 In addition to the QR code, it is possible to enter additional meta data such as the exact time of arrival and the length of stay in order to increase the accuracy of the documentation.
 The operator then records the QR codes received over a given period (e.g. one day) using the web application.
 Initially, they are only stored locally.
 Operators can also capture additional meta-data to improve accuracy for contact tracing.

+The operator's web application groups visit data as close to real time as possible (within a few hours).
+Individual visit data can exist in several groups (overlapping).
+For each group, the web application generates an asymmetric key pair.
+All visit records of the group are encrypted with the public key of this pair.
+The associated private key is encrypted with the public key of each visit record and stored with the record.

+As soon as it is clear that no further visit records will be assigned to a group, the web application deletes the private key belonging to the group.
+The public key is stored together with the group data.
+Similarly, the web application deletes a user's original visit data as soon as it is clear that they will not be added to another group.

+The data encrypted in this way can only be accessed with the help of the GA key and a matching private key of a visit record belonging to the group.
+These private keys are under the control of the user and are only transmitted to the GA by the user in case of infection.
+Accordingly, even if the GA could access all operator data, it can only decrypt epidemiologically relevant data for which a user has provided the matching private key.

 <div>
     {% include "common/protocols/_check_in.html" %}
 </div>

 ### Contact Tracking

 In order to determine possible risk contacts of an infected user, the user first hands over the QR code (either digital or analogue) to the GA.
-The GA can decrypt it with the private GÄ key, whereby it receives the values $H _ s ^ l$, $I _ D ^ l$ and $K _ B ^ l$ ($l$ denotes the data of the $l$-th user).
-With the value $I _ D$ the GA can get the encrypted user data from the backend, which can be decrypted with the help of the private key as well as $K _ B$.
-Furthermore, the GA can create all hash values $H _ i$ of the user with the help of $H _ s$.
-It publishes these values via the backend.
+The GA can decrypt it with the private GÄ data key, whereby it receives the values $H _ s ^ l$, $I _ D ^ l$ and $K _ B ^ l$ ($l$ denotes the data of the $l$-th user).
+With the value $I _ D$ the GA can get the encrypted user data from the backend, which can be decrypted with the help of the private data key and $K _ B$.
+Furthermore the GA can create all hash values $H _ i$ of the user with the help of $H _ s$.
 It publishes these values via the backend (together with other hash values to protect the anonymity of the user).
 The operators' web applications regularly download the list of these values and match them with the locally stored hash values.
-If there is a match, after confirmation by the operator, all visit data related to these hash values $H _ i$ (e.g. determined by comparing the visit times) are transferred to the backend via the public API (if necessary, the data can be encrypted again with the GA key).
+If there is a match, after confirmation by the operator, all visit data related to these hash values $H _ i$ (e.g. determined by comparing the visit times) are transferred to the backend via the public API (if necessary, the data can be encrypted again with the GÄ data key).
 From there they can be retrieved by the GA.
-The GA then uses the private GÄ key to decrypt the values $ I _ D ^ k$, and $K _ B ^ k$, which in turn allows the backend to retrieve and decrypt the user's contact data.
+The GA then uses the private GÄ data key to decrypt the values $ I _ D ^ k$, and $K _ B ^ k$, which in turn can be used to retrieve and decrypt the user's contact data from the backend.
 However, since the GA does not have the user's key $ H _ s ^ k$, it cannot reconstruct the user's visit history without consent.
 For this, the active cooperation of this user is again necessary.

 #### Sequence diagram